Planning and Infrastructure Bill

 Include protecting nature

 This bill needs to be aspirational.
 It MUST take steps to protect and recover nature.
-We want Ministers to introduce new protections for chalk streams, local wildlife sites and wildbelt.
+We want Ministers to introduce new protections for local wildlife sites and wildbelt.
 It is CRUCIAL for all new development to include nature in their design.

 Become a member and support our work